Nafsiyat is recruiting a Workshop Leader

 Remuneration: Workshop Leaders are paid at a rate of £300 per full-day workshop.
 Fees are payable on invoice after the workshop session has been delivered.

-Travelling expenses: for events not held online or at Nafsiyat’s Centre in Archway, these are to be agreed in advance and will be reimbursed
+Travelling expenses: for events not held online or at Nafsiyat’s Centre in Archway, these are to be agreed upon in advance and will be reimbursed.

 Location: Unit 4 Lysander Mews, Lysander Grove, Archway, London N19 3QP / online / elsewhere

 Responsible for: Delivering cultural competence training and workshops